"Oats were great...until feedbag taken away. Felt horses no longer welcome. And made to wear a blanket on 90 degree days? Neigh, I say!"

 If ultimate plan is to privatize and close place outright to great unwashed masses, again, perhaps they're trying to piss everyone off.
 That way, nobody'd much mind if gates slam shut and suddenly new signs greet trekkers, saying in effect: Go Away - Private Property - Trespassers prosecuted - No Bliss for You - Transcend Yur Sorry Naked Selves Elsewhere

-Since dumbfounding sea change in operations, writer's obviously changed tone and focus of much of this page, along with rest of site.
+Since dumbfounding sea change in operations, writer's changed tone and focus of much of this page, along with rest of site.
 Sweat lodge ban flood of spitting-nails-mad, reposted rants, most of which had ephemeral original-site life, soon disappearing, are plunked on home page rather than risk getting buried here, as they perhaps constitute strongest collective voice ever expressed of feelings towards treasured Springs as public-friendly retreat.
-Re-posted clothing-optional rants and raves still reside below; older slams over management have moved to more rants and raves, along with sampling of latest reviews, page also exploring plight of under-utilized restaurant and offering metaphysical take on place's checkered history of pronounced light and dark energies.
+Re-posted clothing-optional rants and raves still reside below; older slams over management moved to more rants and raves, along with sampling of latest reviews, page also exploring plight of under-utilized restaurant and offering metaphysical take on place's checkered history of pronounced light and dark energies.

 ~ Despite all, dream of peace on earth persists.